Biophysically grounded mean-field models of neural populations under electrical stimulation: Materials and methods

 The spiking network model was implemented using BRIAN2 \cite{Stimberg2014} (2.1.3.1) in Python.
 The equations were integrated using the implemented Heun's integration method.
 An integration step size of $\SI{1}{\milli\second}$ was used.
 In all network simulations, $N_e = N_i$.
 For the bifurcation diagrams in Figs. \ref{fig:combined}, we used N = $50 \times 10^3$ (i.e. $25 \times 10^3$ per population), a total simulation time of t = $\SI{6}{\second}$ and in Fig. \ref{fig:bifurcation_adaptation}, N = $20 \times 10^3$ and t = $\SI{6}{\second}$.
 The stimulation experiments in Fig. \ref{fig:stimulus_all} used N = $100 \times 10^3$, t = $\SI{3}{\second}$.
 The spectra in Fig. \ref{fig:frequency_entrianment} used N = $20 \times 10^3$, t = $\SI{6}{\second}$.
 Phase locking plots in Fig. \ref{fig:phase_locking} used N = $20 \times 10^3$, t = $\SI{20}{\second}$.

 Benchmarking the AdEx network with N =$100 \times 10^3$ on a single core took around $10^4$ times longer to run than the corresponding mean-field simulation.
-This does not include the time required for initialization of the simulation, such as setting up all synapses, which can also require a comparable amount of time.
+This does not include the time required for initializing the simulation, such as setting up all synapses, which can also require a comparable amount of time.
 The computation time scales nearly linearly with the number of neurons.

-The Python code including the implementation of the models, the simulation pipeline, the stimulation experiments, as well as the data analysis and the ability to reproduce all presented figures can be found in our github repository under the URL \url{https://github.com/caglarcakan/stimulus_neural_populations}.
-The code is released under the BSD 2 license.
+An implementation of the mean-field model is available as a Python library in our GitHub repository \url{https://github.com/neurolib-dev/neurolib}.
+The Python code of the comparison to AdEx network simulations, the stimulation experiments, as well as the data analysis and the ability to reproduce all presented figures in this paper can be found at \url{https://github.com/caglarcakan/stimulus_neural_populations}.